Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 ### Extending sdbus-c++ type system

 The above mapping between D-Bus and C++ types is what sdbus-c++ provides by default.
 However, the mapping can be extended.
-Clients can implement additional mapping between a D-Bus type and their custom type.
+You can implement additional mapping between a D-Bus type and their custom type.

 We need two things to do that: